lespalt/iRon/README.md

 ## Overlays

-### "Relative"
+### *Relative*

-Like the "Relative" box in iRacing, but with additional information such as license, iRating, and laps driven since the last pit stop.
+Like the *Relative* box in iRacing, but with additional information such as license, iRating, and laps driven since the last pit stop.
 You can also highlight your friends by adding their names to a buddy list.

 At the top is an optional minimap.
 It can be set to either relative mode (own car fixed in the center) or absolute mode (start/finish line fixed in the center).

 ![relative](https://github.com/lespalt/iRon/blob/main/relative.png?raw=true)

-### "DDU"
+### *DDU*

 A dashboard that concentrates important pieces of information for which you would otherwise have to flip through various boxes in iRacing.